nikasakandelidze/aws-journey/IAM/iam.md

 # IAM ( Identity and Access Management )

+## Principal
+Principal is a person or some service that has permissions to access some kind of resource.

 ## AWS roles
 AWS roles have many usecases and they are simillar to actual user entities of aws IAM.
 One of the most important and interesting usecases is if